House of Hopelezz

 If you’re lucky you can bump into them when in Amsterdam.
 Accompanied by a human cluster of flies, they picturesquely attract and they puzzle.
 With their expression of beatific good humour and their gaily coloured dresses, people are vying for their attention.
 With pleasurable interest they pose with them whose age range from 8 to 88 and go from place to place where their fancy takes them.
 One member of the gang – intelligent, big hair, big ass and a beard – paved the way for this radiant group of drag queens and –kings and brought to the surface all the things that were boiling inside.
 With pleasurable interest, Richard Keldoulis tells us about becoming Jennifer Hopelezz, about his role in the Amsterdam gay scene and the mere idea of creating a family.

 I grew up in Sydney in a kind of conservative environment.
 My grandparents came from Greece, I went to private schools and lived in the suburbs.
+By the way, they had dental implants for missing teeth.
+They were made by professionals.
 My father was a dentist and everybody around me became a doctor.
 So I studied medicine as well.
 I went straight from school to university so I was 23 when I finished studying but the last couple of years I decided that this was not what I wanted to do.
 I was kind of strangulated by the environment.
 I’ve always been bisexual anyhow but around that time I had a boyfriend so it stayed that way.
 Suddenly my whole childhood world became very narrow.
 I finished all the exams, worked for one year in a hospital but I hated it.